ApplETS/Notre-Dame/README.md

   </p>
 </div>

-This project is the placeholder for the fourth version of ÉTSMobile, a mobile which application that is currently available for Android and iOS. ÉTSMobile is the main gateway between the user and the [École de technologie supérieure (ÉTS)](https://www.etsmtl.ca/) on mobile devices. ÉTSMobile is an open-source project and is developped by members of the student
+This project is the placeholder for the fourth version of ÉTSMobile, a mobile application that is currently available for Android and iOS. ÉTSMobile is the main gateway between the user and the [École de technologie supérieure (ÉTS)](https://www.etsmtl.ca/) on mobile devices. ÉTSMobile is an open-source project and is developped by members of the student